kenmhaggerty/BEIGoogleFormEmail/README.md

 4. Enter the subject line for your emails.
 All emails will use the same subject line.

 5. A confirmation alert will appear once all emails have been sent.

+### Notes

+- This script assumes that responses start on row 2.